New Lynn League Football Club: 1929 New Lynn and Glen Eden Amalgamation (Glen Lynn)

 A key match was played between Glen Lynn and Richmond 3rd Open sides on August 17 at Carlaw Park.
 The match was a curtain-raiser to the Northern Union Cup match between Auckland and Northland.
 The match was said to be the final for the championship.
 Although it was essentially second (Richmond) v third (Glen Lynn) with Ponsonby one point ahead of Richmond but with no games remaining.
 The Richmond side included players such as George Davis, Charles Dunn, Thompson, Stehr, and Roy Powell who would all play senior league for Richmond in the following years with Powell representing New Zealand in 1935 and 1936.
 Glen Lynn lost 2 points to 0 giving Richmond the competition points they needed to finish first.
 The Sun wrote “one of the hardest and most strenuous football battles ever fought out on Carlaw Park took place last Saturday when the Richmond third graders defeated Glen Lynn in the final of the championship competition by two points to nil… the game was a dour struggle from whistle to whistle, neither side crossing the line… For Glen Lynn, Dolan was the outstanding forward, and enjoyed a deal of the limelight, while Arnold, Wickham, Rogers, Glover and Everet all worked hard and went right through with their dogged play without letting up.
 Among the backs, Kelly at five eighths proved himself a star and was to a large extent responsible for breaking up many of the Richmond back movements.
 White on the wing managed some fine dashes down the line, and would certainly have been responsible for one try had he been favoured with stronger support”.
 J Hemmingway of their side was selected in the Auckland Junior representative side as was Arnold.
 On August 30 the Glen Lynn third grade side played the Newton 2nd grade side and showed how good they were by drawing 6-6.
 For Glen Lynn Hemmingson “made a good showing, but unfortunately had to leave the field with an injured ankle.
 Montgomery and White, the two wingers, worried the opposition a great deal with their strong running, the former especially made some great openings….
 Halfback Firth is sound, but plays the bling a little too much.
 Among the Glen Lynn forwards, Glover, W. Arnold and Dolan shone out as fast following up forwards, while Everatt was always very solid”.

-The 3rd Intermediate side finished 7th of 8 teams with 2 wins and 10 losses with one of their wins a default win over the Northcote & Birkenhead Ramblers.
-While the 6th grade B team faired no better winning 3 games, drawing 4 and losing 9 to finish 8th of 9.
+The 3rd Intermediate side finished 7th of eight teams with two wins and ten losses with one of their wins a default win over the Northcote & Birkenhead Ramblers.
+While the 6th grade B team fared no better winning three games, drawing four and losing nine to finish 8th of nine.